MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/federated-identity-for-your-office-365-dev-test-environment.md

 ```

 > [!TIP]
-> Click [here](https://gallery.technet.microsoft.com/PowerShell-commands-for-f79bc2c2?redir=0) for a text file that contains all the PowerShell commands in this article.
+> Click [here](https://gallery.technet.microsoft.com/PowerShell-commands-for-f79bc2c2?redir=0) for a text file that has all the PowerShell commands in this article.

 Next, use the [Azure portal](http://portal.azure.com) to connect to the ADFS1 virtual machine using the ADFS1 local administrator account name and password, and then open a Windows PowerShell command prompt.

-To check name resolution and network communication between ADFS1 and DC1, run the **ping dc1.corp.contoso.com** command and verify that there are four replies.
+To check name resolution and network communication between ADFS1 and DC1, run the **ping dc1.corp.contoso.com** command and check that there are four replies.

 Next, join the ADFS1 virtual machine to the CORP domain with these commands at the Windows PowerShell prompt on ADFS1.